 - Holiday Type: Observed

-- Easter has many traditions associated with it.
-Christians attend church.
-Easter is a significant day and in many ways defies the religions belief that Jesus was the son of God.
+Easter has many traditions associated with it.
+Easter is a significant day and in many ways defies the religions belief that Jesus was the son of God who rose from the dead after dying on the cross.
 Attending church is an important way to pray and celebrate with the community.
 Different branches of Christianity also have their own traditions when it comes to celebrating, so it can vary from church to church.
 Churches generally also host festivities after services such as Easter egg hunts for children and pot-luck lunches, consisting of ham, deviled eggs, potatoes, vegetables and pies.

 Memorial Day is a day used in the United States to remember the men and women who gave their lives during military service.
 On this day the family of fallen soldiers visit their graves and place American flags on them.
 It is a solemn time to remember the price of freedom and to thank the soldiers who gave their lives for their country.
 In more recent times people have taken to celebrating the long weekend and hosting picnics and BBQs'.
 Many people view this holiday as the beginning of the summer season and take to lakes and parks to spend time with family.